-Small form factor, but couldn’t.
-The documentation suggests that you need the
+NOTE: The documentation states that you need the

-Large form factor for v7wk8s, but I was able to get it running in my lab with a
+Large form factor for the Tanzu components.
+I was able to get it to come up with a

 Next, select the compute manager, cluster, resource pool, and datastore for the edge node to be deployed on.

 In the configure node settings box, give the VM an IP address on a management network.
 This is NOT in the data plane, but rather a way to communicate with the edge node.
 I’ve placed this VM on one of my existing management portgroups on my edge cluster.
 (VLAN 50 – Management)

 The last screen is where the configuration really happens.
 This is where we create virtual switches in the Edge VM and connect them (through uplinks) to a physical Nic.
 We need to create two switches in this screen, these switches will not be visible in the ESXi hosts view, because they exist within the Edge virtual machine.